 Progressive symptoms: Significant neurological deficits

-As the disease progresses, symptoms become more obvious and severe.
+As the disease progresses, the symptoms become more obvious and severe.
 Common clinical signs include:

 • Ataxia (coordination disorders):

-• Unsteady gait, frequent stumbling or swaying sideways.
+• Unsteady gait, frequent stumbling or swaying from side to side.

 • Muscle tremors and cramps: